 - 98% of our 2016 graduates were accepted to college.

 - Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
 72% of our students qualify for free/reduced lunch.
 20% are classified as having special education needs.
 Our students are predominantly Hispanic (43%) and African-American (31%).

 College acceptances were very high among our graduates and approached our organizational goal of 100%.
-95% of our 2014 graduates were accepted to college (compared to 63% citywide).
+95% of our 2014 graduates were accepted to college.
 Almost half of our high schools had 100% college acceptance rates.